pixelet/TidyDataCourseProject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Files Inlcluded herein:
+README.md -- steps to create the script and information on the file output CodeBook.md -- includes information about the variables used and what each means taking excerpts from supplied data sets. runAnalysis.R -- script that actually performs the functions that are required for this assignment.